 Bowling Ball Cleaning FAQ

-Even though a bowling ball may seem relatively simple to clean, it should be dealt with caution.
+Even though it may seem relatively simple to keep a bowling ball clean, it should be dealt with caution.
 We have answered some frequently asked questions below, so you know the dos and don’ts when it comes to cleaning a bowling ball.

 Can You Use Car Wax on a Bowling Ball?

 If you are looking for an inexpensive and quick way to give your bowling ball some shine and a fresh look, car wax is not the ideal solution for it.
 The wax can clog the pores of the bowling ball, hindering its overall performance efficiency.

 Using car polish instead can lend you better results.
 Car polish has a lighter formula that does not clog the pores of the bowling ball surface, and it is easier to handle too.
 All you need is a microfiber towel and car polish spray.

 Spray it onto the surface, then leave it for 10 to 15 minutes for the formula to work on the dirt.
 Then wipe it off with a dry microfiber towel till you see the clean surface brimming underneath.

 Can You Use Simple Green to Clean a Bowling Ball?